 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase), and others.

-- For reducing blood sugar after a meal in people with type 2 diabetes: 3 grams up to 2 hours before a meal.
+- For reducing blood sugar in people with type 2 diabetes: 3 grams up to 2 hours before a meal.
 American ginseng should be taken within 2 hours of a meal.
 If it is taken too long before eating, the blood sugar might become too low.100-200 mg of American ginseng have been taken daily for up to 8 weeks.

 - For preventing upper respiratory tract infections such as the common cold or flu: a specific American ginseng extract called CVT-E002 (Cold-fX, Afexa Life Sciences, Canada) 200 mg twice daily for 3-4 months has been used.